dpintof/SPX_Options_ANN/README.md

 # SPX_Options_ANN
-Public repository for the code related to my Master's thesis.
-My e-mail is: dpintof@disroot.org
+Public repository for the code of my Master's thesis.
+My e-mail is: dpintof@disroot.org.
+Contact me if you need any help or have a question.

-Work related to the paper Ke and Yang (2019) Option Pricing with Deep Learning.
+The work is related to the paper "Option Pricing with Deep Learning" by Ke and Yang (2019).
 My code is inspired by what the authors made publicly available: https://github.com/ycm/cs230-proj.
-The objective is to price/evaluate vanilla options (financial derivatives) using different kinds of neural networks.
+The objective is to price/evaluate european vanilla options (financial derivatives) using different kinds of neural networks.

 # Instructions
 process_raw_data_phase1.py, process_raw_data_phase2.py and process_raw_data_phase3_final.py were used with the full proprietary dataset.